JeeWeetje/iot-workshop/Azure.md

 ## Create Azure Stream Analytics job

 Follow these steps to create an Azure Stream Analytics job which takes messages from your IoT Hub.
-These jobs can handle great amounts of messages, executing a SQL-like query.
+These jobs can handle great amounts of messages, executing an SQL-like query.
 Stream Analytics Jobs are great for time window related queries.

 *Note: in this workshop we will not dive too deep into Stream Analytics.
 See for [more information](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*